Council for Economic Education

-The Council for Economic Education (the new name, since 2009 January, of the National Council on Economic Education) is an organization in the United States that focuses on the economic and financial education of students from kindergarten through high school.
+The Council for Economic Education (formerly the National Council on Economic Education until January 2009) is an organization in the United States that focuses on the economic and financial education of students from kindergarten through high school.

-The mission of the Council for Economic Education is to instill in young people the fourth “R”—a real-world understanding of economics and personal finance.
-It is only by acquiring economic and financial literacy that children can learn that there are better options for a life well lived, will be able to see opportunity on their horizon line and, ultimately, can grow into successful and productive adults capable of making informed and responsible decisions.
+The mission of the Council for Economic Education is to instill in young people "the fourth 'R'"—a real-world understanding of economics and personal finance.
+This is based upon the principle that only by acquiring economic and financial literacy can children learn how to become financially stable and identify beneficial opportunities, ultimately allowing them to grow into successful and productive adults capable of making informed and responsible decisions.

 Headquartered in New York City, CEE provides classroom resources to K-12 teachers and students, free professional development to educators, webinars, standards and assessment tools, and guidance for advocacy and outreach.

 Campaign for Economic Literacy

 The Council for Economic Education is working on a campaign to increase economic literacy.